5001.001.001.007 Development of Graded Alloy Transitions for High-Mach Systems

 Problem

-Additive manufacturing (AM) is a proven valuable enabler for the rapid manufacture of complex assemblies.
-The Office of the Under Secretary of Research and Engineering’s (OUSD R&E) Technology & Manufacturing Industrial Base in collaboration with the Assistant Director, High-mach have identified development of AM for high temperature metals as key to timely fielding of high-mach capabilities, addressing shortfalls of traditional manufacturing processes which are often costly, low-yield, and labor intensive.
-Additionally, aero-thermal environments experienced by high-mach vehicles require joining dissimilar materials to reduce weight and increase thermal/structural performance.
-Developments in AM techniques for the processing of high temperature and dissimilar material sets for high-mach applications are needed to exploit the advantages of AM.
+Additive manufacturing (AM) is a valuable enabler for rapidly manufacturing complex assemblies.
+The Office of the Under Secretary of Research and Engineering’s (OUSD R&E) Technology & Manufacturing Industrial Base in collaboration with the Assistant Director, Hypersonics has identified the development of AM for high-temperature metals as key to timely fielding of high-mach capabilities, addressing shortfalls of traditional manufacturing processes which are often costly, low-yield, and labor intensive.
+Additionally, aero-thermal environments experienced by hypersonic vehicles require joining dissimilar materials to reduce weight and increase thermal/structural performance.
+Developments in AM techniques for processing high-temperature and dissimilar material sets for high-mach applications are needed to exploit the advantages of AM.

 Objective

-The objective of this program is to develop graded alloy transitions for high-mach systems by demonstrating and validating the ability of AM techniques to achieve higher joint performance for a relevant material set compared to baseline processing/bonding method(s).
-This project seeks to combine Boeing’s high-mach design knowledge and AM experience, QuesTek’s state-of-the-art integrated computational materials engineering (ICME) tools, and RPM Innovations proven powder feed direct energy deposition (DED) procedures and build parameters to develop additive-enabled leading and control fin edge transition joints.
+This program aimed to develop graded alloy transitions for high-mach systems by demonstrating and validating the ability of AM techniques to achieve higher joint performance for a relevant material set compared to baseline processing/bonding method(s).
+This project sought to combine Boeing’s high-mach design knowledge and AM experience, QuesTek’s state-of-the-art integrated computational materials engineering (ICME) tools, and RPM Innovations proven powder feed direct energy deposition (DED) procedures and build parameters to develop additive-enabled leading and control fin edge transition joints.

 Technical Approach